basho/basho_docs/content/riak/kv/2.1.4/learn/dynamo.md

 #### 4.8.1 Ring Membership

->Riak operators can trigger node management via the [riak-admin command-line tool](/riak/kv/2.1.4/using/admin/riak-admin/).
+>Riak KV operators can trigger node management via the [riak-admin command-line tool](/riak/kv/2.1.4/using/admin/riak-admin/).

 In Amazon’s environment node outages (due to failures and maintenance tasks) are often transient but may last for extended intervals.
 A node outage rarely signifies a permanent departure and therefore should